AutoMas0n/bazzite-pipe/docs/ADMIN_GUIDE.md

 ### Via SSH (Command Line)

-Once setup is complete, you'll get their ZeroTier IP address.
+Once setup is complete, the script will display their ZeroTier IP address.
 Connect with:

 ```bash
 ssh username@<zerotier-ip>